 Arrival at The Strand in 1923 and the Bar at The Strand today

-Memories of all the artists and writers who found inspiration here.
+A book of history, stories and memories of all the artists and writers who found inspiration at The Strand.
+"The Strand" — what a name in South East Asian hotel industry!
 Talbot Kelly left us wonderful paintings and travel descritptions.
-Orwell certainly visited.
-May be it was here that Maugham wrote :‘. . . if I could plunge into that enigmatic life and lose myself in it as a cup of water thrown overboard is lost in the Irrawaddy . . . ’
+George Orwell visited.
+Somerset Maugham wrote :‘. . . if I could plunge into that enigmatic life and lose myself in it as a cup of water thrown overboard is lost in the Irrawaddy . . . ’

 Together with Raffles in Singapore and the E&O in Penang, The Strand has always been considered one of the most British ‘colonial’ hotels of South-East Asia.
 But in fact it was conceived, built and run by an Armenian family firm: the Sarkies (see Legendary Stories below).